 My favourite Spanish style of architecture is Modernisme, the Catalan version of Art Nouveau.
 There is only one example of it in Seville that I know of, on the corner of Calle Alfonso XII and Calle Almirante Ulloa in.
 The architect was Aníbal González who studied in Barcelona where he must have caught the modernista bug.
 He is also responsible for many of Seville’s most important Neo-Mudéjar buildings (see separate post).

-In Plaza Nueva you can see the town hall or ayuntamiento which is called the Casa Consistorial de Sevilla.
-It’s built in the Plateresque style meaning “in the manner of a silversmith”; a blend of Mudéjar, Gothic, Renaissance and Lombard decorative elements (a style particular to Spain).
+Another interesting building is the town hall or ayuntamiento nn Plaza Nueva which is called the Casa Consistorial de Sevilla.
+It was constructed in the Plateresque style meaning “in the manner of a silversmith”; a blend of Mudéjar, Gothic, Renaissance and Lombard decorative elements (another style particular to Spain).

 The façade includes heraldic symbols, allegories of justice and good governance and depictions of mythological and historical characters such as Hercules and Julius Caesar who are considered instrumental in the city’s history.

 And here’s a gallery of various buildings dotted around town.
 Please click on them to appreciate them fully.